HeesuKim0203/npm-package-template/README.md

 To use this template for your NPM package:

-1. Modify the package.json with your package details.
+1. Modify the <b>package.json</b> with your package details.
+2. <b>Continuously Update the Version:</b> Ensure to continuously update the version field in <b>package.json</b> for each release.
+This is important to track changes and manage releases effectively.
-2. Implement your package code in the appropriate directories.
+3. Implement your package code in the appropriate directories.
-3. Use the provided scripts for building and testing your package.
+4. Use the provided scripts for building and testing your package.

 ### Deploying Your Package
 To deploy your package to NPM: